LTU-RAI/SubTGraph/README.md

 ```

 ### Container deployment
 Docker allows for any machine and operative system to execute this tool by simply pulling an image.
-All dependencies are included and the repository is mounted during runtime to allow configuration changes from the user.
+All dependencies are included and the repository is mounted during runtime to allow configuration changes.
 ```
 # Pull image from Docker Hub
 docker pull fernand0labra/rai-subtgraph:latest